Linlithgow Pursuivant

 Linlithgow Pursuivant of Arms is a Scottish pursuivant of arms of the Court of the Lord Lyon.

 This title is locative in origin, and is derived from the name of a royal burgh of Linlithgow and palace of the same name.
 The title is often used for a Pursuivant Extraordinary.

 The badge of office is A greyhound bitch passant Sable ensigned of a coronet of four fleur de lys (two visible) and four crosses pattee (one and two halves visible) Or.

-The office is currently held by Professor Gillian Black.
+The office is currently vacant and was last held by Professor Gillian Black.
+As Linlithgow Pursuivant Black took part in the Royal Procession at the 2023 Coronation.